 National Families Week is Australia’s annual celebration of the importance of families.
 It is timed to coincide with the UN International Day of Families (15 May).

-The 14th National Families Week will be held between 15 and 21 May 2017.
-This year’s theme is ‘Stronger Families, Stronger Communities ‘.
-The aim of National Families Week 2017 is to celebrate the vital role that families play in community wellbeing.
+The 16th National Families Week will be held between 15 and 21 May 2018.
+The enduring theme is ‘Stronger Families, Stronger Communities ‘.
+The aim of National Families Week 2018 is to celebrate the vital role that families play in community wellbeing.

 Each year, tens of thousands of people and hundreds of organisations celebrate National Families Week – Australia’s annual celebration of the vital role of families.
-In 2016, more than 130,000 people participated in events across Australia.
-Participating organisations undertook a wide range of National Families Week activities such as morning teas, barbeques, sausage sizzles, playgroup visits, family picnics, artwork displays, family information days, drawing competitions, dances, art displays, photo competitions, seminars and workshops, breakfast gatherings, story-telling events, services displays, and movie nights.
+Annually, more than 130,000 people participate in events across Australia.
+Participating organisations undertake a wide range of National Families Week activities such as morning teas, barbeques, sausage sizzles, playgroup visits, family picnics, artwork displays, family information days, drawing competitions, dances, art displays, photo competitions, seminars and workshops, breakfast gatherings, story-telling events, services displays, and movie nights.
 For a list of ideas to help celebrate National Families Week click here.

 There are two main ways to get involved.
 First, if you know of, or are involved with, a local community organisation, ask them to arrange an event and register it with Families Australia.
 If you wish, you can contact us by telephone (02 6273 4885) or email us for further information.
 Events are limited only by imagination – they could be bbqs, picnics, seminars on parenting, foyer displays, an open day, morning tea, or a family-friendly day in your workplace.
 Second, you can use the Week to celebrate within your family.
 You could, for example, take an extra 15 minutes a day to talk, listen and connect within your family.
 Maybe talk as a family about things that make your family strong and things that can be worked on.
 Other ideas are: have a family movie marathon, or contact family you have not heard from for a while.